pymc-devs/pymc-examples/myst_nbs/case_studies/blackbox_external_likelihood.myst.md

     m = my_external_func(a, b)  # <--- this is not going to work!
 ```

-Another issue is that if you want to be able to use the [gradient-based step samplers](https://docs.pymc.io/notebooks/getting_started.html#Gradient-based-sampling-methods) like [NUTS](https://docs.pymc.io/api/inference.html#module-pymc3.step_methods.hmc.nuts) and [Hamiltonian Monte Carlo (HMC)](https://docs.pymc.io/api/inference.html#hamiltonian-monte-carlo), then your model/likelihood needs a gradient to be defined.
-If you have a model that is defined as a set of Theano operators then this is no problem - internally it will be able to do automatic differentiation - but if your model is essentially a "black box" then you won't necessarily know what the gradients are.
+Another issue is that if you want to be able to use the [gradient-based step samplers](https://docs.pymc.io/notebooks/getting_started.html#Gradient-based-sampling-methods) like [NUTS](https://docs.pymc.io/api/inference.html#module-pymc.step_methods.hmc.nuts) and [Hamiltonian Monte Carlo (HMC)](https://docs.pymc.io/api/inference.html#hamiltonian-monte-carlo), then your model/likelihood needs a gradient to be defined.
+If you have a model that is defined as a set of Aesara operators then this is no problem - internally it will be able to do automatic differentiation - but if your model is essentially a "black box" then you won't necessarily know what the gradients are.

-Defining a model/likelihood that PyMC3 can use and that calls your "black box" function is possible, but it relies on creating a [custom Theano Op](https://docs.pymc.io/advanced_theano.html#writing-custom-theano-ops).
+Defining a model/likelihood that PyMC can use and that calls your "black box" function is possible, but it relies on creating a [custom Aesara Op](https://docs.pymc.io/advanced_aesara.html#writing-custom-aesara-ops).
 This is, hopefully, a clear description of how to do this, including one way of writing a gradient function that could be generally applicable.

 In the examples below, we create a very simple model and log-likelihood function in [Cython](http://cython.org/).
 Cython is used just as an example to show what you might need to do if calling external `C` codes, but you could in fact be using pure Python codes.
-The log-likelihood function used is actually just a [Normal distribution](https://en.wikipedia.org/wiki/Normal_distribution), so defining this yourself is obviously overkill (and I'll compare it to doing the same thing purely with the pre-defined PyMC3 [Normal](https://docs.pymc.io/api/distributions/continuous.html#pymc3.distributions.continuous.Normal) distribution), but it should provide a simple to follow demonstration.
+The log-likelihood function used is actually just a [Normal distribution](https://en.wikipedia.org/wiki/Normal_distribution), so defining this yourself is obviously overkill (and I'll compare it to doing the same thing purely with the pre-defined PyMC [Normal](https://docs.pymc.io/api/distributions/continuous.html#pymc.distributions.continuous.Normal) distribution), but it should provide a simple to follow demonstration.

 First, let's define a _super-complicated_&trade; model (a straight line!), which is parameterised by two variables (a gradient `m` and a y-intercept `c`) and calculated at a vector of points `x`.
 Here the model is defined in [Cython](http://cython.org/) and calls [GSL](https://www.gnu.org/software/gsl/) functions.
 This is just to show that you could be calling some other `C` library that you need.
 In this example, the model parameters are all packed into a list/array/tuple called `theta`.